leadedge/ofSpoutDemo/BUILD.md

 C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\MSBuild\Current\Bin

-MsBuild is run from the command line from a console window.
-Create an Environment Variable with this path so that you don't have to enter the full path all the time.
+MsBuild is run from a console window or batch file, and normally the full program file path is required, but this can be avoided by creating an Environment Variable for the path.

 - In the search window enter "Environment" and choose<br>"Edit the system environment variables"
 - Click the "Environment variables" button.